 Making a claim

-Do not delay making a claim just because you don't have all the information you need or the right form.
-Certain benefits can start on the day you first contact your social security office or other relevant office to say you want to claim the benefit, whether it is in person, by letter or by phone.
+Even if you don't have all the information you need, or the right form, you should not delay making a claim.
+Certain benefits can start on the day you first make contact to say you want to claim the benefit, whether it is in person, by letter or by phone.

 You will usually need to send in your claim form as soon as possible.
 If evidence is required, such as a letter from your doctor that you do not yet have, explain on the form that you will send it later.
 Some benefits can be backdated if you were eligible before you made the claim, however you will usually need to ask for this to happen.